-In the past few years Mark has been creating original sketch card artwork for various series released from 5finity, Breygent, and Galans Sketch Cards.
+In the past few years Mark has been creating original sketch card artwork for various series released from 5finity Productions, Breygent Marketing, ChadPOPs!, Cryptozoic, Galans Sketch Cards, Versicolor and many others.

 Most recently, Mark's artwork can be seen in The Dead: Omnibus (Rough House Publishing) and is currently working on stories for the re-launch of the 1980's horror anthology Gore Shriek.